 Changes in authorized personnel.
 Changes in service demand may cause the Library Board to increase or decrease staffing levels.
 Personnel costs are the Library's most significant operating costs.
+Due to the pandemic the library experienced a higher turnover rate of staff due to leaves of absences for medical reasons, the retirement of a long-term part-time Librarian and part time staff leaving for higher levels of hourly pay and benefits.

 Salary increases.
-The Library Board approved a merit pay increase range of 2% to 3% based upon an employee's evaluation score.
-The wage line increased just under 13% in FY 2020 due to merit wage increases of up to 3% and a \$1.00 per hour wage increase for all part time and full time nonexempt employees on January 1, 2020 to being to steadily raise staff hourly wages due to the impending \$15 per hour minimum wage increase by 2025.
-The Library Board as a matter of policy does not award across- the-board or cost of living increases.
-Salary adjustments continue to be made for longevity for staff at the five and ten-year marks in their salary schedule positions (not on the anniversary of the years working for the library).
-The Library Board approved to adjust the longevity from the five- and ten-year mark and reduce it to the 3- and 5-year marks starting in FY 2021.
-This decision to adjust the longevity mark was to reduce wage compression as new staff begin under the new minimum wage amounts in 2020 and 2021.
+The Library Board approved in FY 2021 a \$1.00 per hour wage increase for all part-time and full-time nonexempt employees on January 1, 2020, to begin to steadily raise staff hourly wages due to the impending \$15 per hour minimum wage increase by 2025.
+Salary adjustments continue to be made for longevity for staff in their current salary schedule position (not on the anniversary of the years working for the library).
+The Library Board approved to adjust the longevity from the five- and ten -year mark and reduce it to the 3- and 5-year marks starting in FY 2021.
+This decision to adjust the longevity mark was to reduce wage compression as new staff begin under the new minimum wage amounts approved in 2021.
+In December 2021 the Board also approved a one-time bonus of \$100 per all full-time and part-time hourly nonexempt staff and a \$300 bonus for all full time salaried exempt staff.

 Inflation.
-The inflation rate remained lower at the end of the fiscal year below 1%.
-The inflation rate began June 1, 2019 at 1.8 % and ended at 0.62% by the end of May 2020.
-This low rate reflects the impact of the COVID -19 pandemic toward the end of the second quarter of 2020.
+The inflation rate remained below 1% at the beginning of the fiscal year The inflation rate began June 1, 2020, at 0.6% and ended at a significantly higher rate of 5% by the end of May 2021.
+This higher rate reflects the impact of the COVID -19 pandemic and a rise in the cost of consumable goods and services.